 - Read vs unread

-In my opinion, it would be nice if Kindle had an option to navigate a library by genre, the same as in the store.
-As an avid but mood-dependant reader, I’d appreciate that, and I’m sure I’m not alone.
-So you might consider this feature for your ebook reader app.
+In this author’s opinion, it would be nice if Kindle had an option to navigate a library by genre, the same as in the store.
+Avid readers will surely appreciate that, so you might consider this feature for your ebook reader app.

 An ebook reader will also need a set of features for actually reading books.
 These features are shared with the first type of ebook reading apps we mentioned at the beginning: